 Fellows will be paid at a rate of $15/hour with a commitment of up to 10 hours/week.
 They will be part of a diverse, multidisciplinary graduate fellows cohort at the Swearer Center.

-- Actively contribute to the Swearer Center community, especially the faculty engagement and research team;
+- Actively contribute to the Swearer Center community, especially the Engaged Scholarship team.

-- Research best practices in the field of community engagement, engaged scholarship, and social innovation; and
+- Research best practices in the field of community engagement, engaged scholarship, and social innovation.

 - Produce research briefs, literature reviews, and annotated bibliographies.

 Specific high priority tasks and responsibilities include:

 - Research and write short spotlights about engaged faculty at Brown.